thephpleague/csv/reading-8.0.md

 <p class="message-notice">new feature introduced in <code>version 8.0</code></p>
 <p class="message-notice">This method <strong>is affected</strong> by <code>Reader::setReturnType</code>.</p>

 The `fetchPairs` method returns data in an array of key-value pairs, as an associative array with a single entry per row.
+In this associative array:

-The key of this associative array is taken from the submitted column index parameter.
+- The key is taken from the submitted column index parameter.
 If not parameter is given the first CSV column will be used.
-The value is taken from the submitted column value parameter.
+- The value is taken from the submitted column value parameter.
 If no parameter is given the second CSV column is used.

 ~~~php
 $data = $reader->fetchPairs();